Is Neoprene Waterproof And Is It Safe?

 Is Neoprene Waterproof?

-Yes… Neoprene is produced in one of two forms, closed-cell or open-cell.
-The closed-cell form is waterproof.
-Closed-cell neoprene is made by foaming polychloroprene with tiny bubbles during manufacturing.
+Closed-cell neoprene fabric is made through a high-pressure manufacturing process of foams polychloroprene with tiny bubbles.
 These bubbles make neoprene foam more buoyant and improve its insulating capability.

 What Gas Is Used to Create Bubbles in Neoprene?